 Maja Futrell-Frühling has worked with children, volunteered with the Urban Native Youth Association and the BC Bereavement helpline where she is a board member.
 She has experience with suicide loss, bereavement and did her Traumatic Loss Facilitator Training with the BC Bereavement Helpline.
 She has a diploma in Biodynamic Craniosacral Therapy as well as Therapeutic Counselling, which she earned with Clearmind International where she is an assistant teacher and group co-lead, her private practice is Settling Steps Counselling where she offers grief support.

-Janice James has extensive background working with victims of crime and trauma through RCMP Victim Services as a Regional Manager.
-She facilitated training for police officers and volunteer victims service workers and supported those involved in the legal system.
+Janice James has extensive background working with victims of crime and trauma through her work with RCMP Victim Services as a Regional Manager.
+She facilitated training for police officers and volunteer victim service workers and supported those involved in the legal system.
 Her work experience in the judicial system provides insight and patience for those involved in the legal system.
 Janice helps BCBH with support groups in Victoria, BC.
-Currently a Community Support Worker for persons on the Autism Spectrum, avid cyclist, hiker, cook and Pilates Instructor; brings a balanced lifestyle to the table.
+Some of her work experience has included being a Community Support Worker for persons on the Autism Spectrum and Community Liaison Co-ordinator for Sands Funeral Chapel in Victoria.
+Happy to call Victoria home … avid cyclist, cook, hiker and Pilates Instructor brings a balanced lifestyle to the table.

 Shauna Janz is dedicated to companioning others in healing and wholeness through offerings of individual and family grief support, trauma-informed group process, and healing ritual facilitation.
 She is honored to be a part of the team at BCBH as a facilitator of both traumatic loss support groups and the traumatic loss facilitator training.
 She lives in Victoria, where she leads the organization, Learning Through Loss, providing grief support and education to youth and youth-serving professionals, and works in her private practice, Sacred Grief.